…And what you should do not to transform your law firm into a soap opera.

 The core of the drama is based upon the fact that one Partner, in the need for resources, is impressed by a talented young man and decides to break the law to hire him.

-At a time where collaboration is everywhere, eased by technology and source of faster profit, law firms which are already mixing their competences and proposing cross-department expertise to answer business issues have a head-start.
+At a time where collaboration is everywhere, eased by technology and source of faster profit.
+In fact, law firms which are already mixing their competences and proposing cross-department expertise to answer business issues have a head-start.

-At Day One, as we are dealing with the human capital of the law firms we work with, we observe how important it is to select people that will fit into the global environment and culture/values of the firm.
-Moreover, firms which are recruiting developers’ profiles and technical experts, firms which are implementing collaborative way of work, are stabilizing their growth and making the most out of their talents.
+At Day One, as we are dealing with the human capital of the law firms we work wit.
+We observe how important it is to select people that will fit into the global environment and culture/values of the firm.
+Moreover, firms which are recruiting developers’ profiles and technical experts.
+Firms which are implementing collaborative way of work, are stabilizing their growth and making the most out of their talents.